JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 process as described below.
 This will only work if the latest commit, or the tag, is actually newer in version number, than what was there already.

-Lastly, on compatibility, it's considered the responsibility of the developer(s) to ensure that the code here is always compatible with that in the [main](https://github.com/Joinmarket-Org/joinmarket) repo, so you should always be able to run the latest version and successfully transact with other participants in the Joinmarket pit.

 ### Installation on Linux

 To install everything (client and server), install these packages: